Walt Disney, Nestle, Unilever, Giphy seem to have something in common, besides being world famous.

 - Building the right team - of developers, marketers, management

 - Build a strong company culture

 - Excel at project management skills

 - Have a strategic approach to content marketing

 “Work hard, play hard” seems to be the secret of Droids On Roids.

 But the story doesn’t end here, in Wroclaw.

 We are aiming for a bigger picture.
-A picture where software houses in Poznan, Wroclaw, Warsaw and Krakow are fighting for supremacy, where Netguru, Monterail, Droids on Roids and other knocking down barriers.
+A picture where app development companies in Poznan, Wroclaw, Warsaw and Krakow are fighting for supremacy, where Netguru, Monterail, Droids on Roids and other knocking down barriers.